Modi honoured for France's Bastille Day in shadow of riots

 Macron told a meeting of military leaders on Thursday evening that India was "a giant of world history which will have a decisive role for our future".

-Bastille Day is set to be a more sober affair than in previous years following five nights of rioting from June 27 after the fatal police shooting of a teenager in Paris.
+Bastille Day is set to be a more sober affair than in previous years following five nights of rioting from June 27 after the fatal police shooting of a teenager in a Paris suburb.

-The most intense urban clashes in nearly two decades saw thousands of cars torched, public property destroyed and over 3,700 people arrested, many of them minors.
+The most intense urban clashes in nearly two decades saw thousands of cars torched, public property destroyed and more than 3,700 people arrested, many of them minors.

 "We're not worried about anything.
 We're just being careful," the head of the Paris police, Laurent Nunez, told the BFM channel on Thursday.

-Some towns have cancelled their traditional firework displays out of fear of violence and buses and trams are to stop running in the Paris region from 10 pm (2000 GMT).
+Some towns have cancelled their traditional firework displays out of fear of violence, and buses and trams are to stop running in the Paris region from 10:00 pm (2000 GMT).

 "Can you believe that in the great democracy of France, we are giving up on our national day because of the fear generated by potential violence or potential riots by some people?" far-right opposition leader Marine Le Pen said on Wednesday.